architdatar/ml_uncertainty/docs/theory/parametric_models.md

 Degrees of freedom = $p$.

-In version 0.1.0 for this code, we assume that any non-linear model is of this form.
+In this version for this code, we assume that any non-linear model is of this form.

 However, we also allow users to specify a model intercept as the first parameter.
 This can be done using the argument `fit_intercept=True` in the `NonLinearRegression` model class.
 In this case, we assume that the model is of the form: